 Our only sadness is that all our cool footage was lost somewhere in the digital world.
 There’s a giant space in our Kangaroo Island videos

-We stayed for two nights in this region of Kangaroo Island.
+We stayed for two nights in the American River region of Kangaroo Island.
 It’s halfway between Penneshaw and Kingscote so a nice in-betweener.

 It’s very quiet and a lovely place to stay if you’re after serenity.
 It’s not a river, but was named that way for the American sealers and camped alongside the narrow inlet of water they mistook for a river.